LowyShin/giipAgentUIP/README.md

 Well done!
 Ready to execute giipAgentUIP

-Launch UiPath Application.
+## Launch UiPath Application

-Execute Main.xaml
+Execute Main.xaml on UiPath Studio.

 If you doesn't any error, you may execute MainSM.xaml for loop work.

 You may registrate to Windows scheduler by batch every 1 min.
 If you want, use Main.xaml If you just running simple, use MainSM.xaml

+## We want contributors

 You may change source you want.